When a Christian Can’t Stop Thinking Blasphemous Thoughts

 Matthew 4:8 Again, the devil took him to a very high mountain and showed him all the kingdoms of the world and their splendor.

 Everyone knows there is no mountain in the world from which one’s natural eyes can see “all the kingdoms of the world and their splendor.”
 The devil not only somehow managed to get Jesus’ body where he wanted it to be, he thrust a vision into Christ’s very mind.
-If the devil slipped that into the mind of the sinless Son of God, we can expect no less.
+If the devil slipped that into the very mind of the sinless Son of God, we can expect no less.
 No Christian wants it, but it is normal.
 In fact, it is inevitable.
 Nevertheless, despite the repulsive violation, we, like Jesus, can remain pure.

 Unlike God, the devil can only be in one place at a time.
 So in our case, we are almost certainly attacked by one of the devil’s henchmen, rather than the devil himself, but it makes little difference and so most Christians, myself included, often refer to him when it is technically one of his subordinates who actually does it.